Carl Lackey: Career

 Lackey was captain of the Sault team that won the state ice hockey championship and national junior championship in 1957.
 He began attending Michigan State University in the fall of 1960 and joined the varsity squad the following year.
 The Spartans weren't very good during Lackey's three years, finishing 4th, 5th and 7th (last) in the WCHA.
 Lackey, however, was one of the few bright spots on the team and was named team captain for his senior season.
 Despite MSU winning just 1 of 14 league games that year, Lackey was named to the All-WCHA Second Team and was selected as an All-American.

-After graduating, he played a year of professional hockey with the Toledo Blades and then spent almost a decape playing senior hockey in the USHL.
+After graduating, he played a year of professional hockey with the Toledo Blades and then spent almost a decade playing senior hockey in the USHL.
 He played for the US national team at the 1969 Ice Hockey World Championships that lost all 10 games and saw the club demoted to Group B. Five years later, Lackey made a second appearance for the national team, helping the team go undefeated in Group B and return to the top bracket.

 Lackey retired as a player after the 1974 season and turned to coaching.
 He remained in the Green Bay area and worked as a guidance counselor while coaching youth hockey.
 Beginning in 2004, the Green Bay Gamblers have listed Lackey as an honorary coach for his contributions to hockey in the area.
 He was inducted into the Upper Peninsula Sports Hall of Fame in 2006.